 What You’ll Need

-One person begins by asking another friend, “Truth or dare?”
-That friend has to choose to be asked a truth question or be given a dare.
-Once they’ve completed their challenge, it’s their turn to ask a friend.
+One person starts by asking a friend, “Truth or dare?”
+That friend chooses to answer a question honestly or perform a silly challenge.
+Once they complete their turn, they get to ask the next person.

 5. Would You Rather?